 In 2017, Dr. Hardiman and her Team were again awarded grants from the ALSA and the CDC in the USA, to continue her research in South American and Cuba.

-Most recently, Dr. Hardiman was among only five ALS researchers in Europe asked to join a European research project called 'Project TryMe' to discover faster and better ways to treat and hopefully cure ALS.
+Dr. Hardiman is a lead ALS researcher in Europe for a project called TRICALS.
+Their mission is to find faster and better ways to treat and hopefully cure ALS.